rust-lang/cargo/src/doc/contrib/src/tests/writing.md

 function.
 The name of the host target can be fetched with [`cargo_test_support::rustc_host()`].

-The cross-tests need to distinguish between targets which can *build* versus those which can actually *run* the resulting executable.
-Unfortunately, macOS is currently unable to run an alternate target (Apple removed 32-bit support a long time ago).
-For building, `x86_64-apple-darwin` will target `x86_64-apple-ios` as its alternate.
-However, the iOS target can only execute binaries if the iOS simulator is installed and configured.
-The simulator is not available in CI, so all tests that need to run cross-compiled binaries are disabled on CI.
-If you are running on macOS locally, and have the simulator installed, then it should be able to run them.

 If the test needs to run the cross-compiled binary, then it should have something like this to exit the test before doing so: